usgpo/cataloging-records/Law_Library_Congress/README.md

 # Law Library of Congress Reports

 In April 2020, the Law Library of Congress and the U.S. Government Publishing Office (GPO) began a collaboration on a multi-year project to catalog thousands of digitized and born-digital historical legal reports.
-The Law Library of Congress is digitizing the reports, and GPO's Library Technical Services (LTS) is cataloging the reports.
+The Law Library of Congress is digitizing the reports, and GPO's Metadata and Collection Services (MCS), formerly Library Technical Services (LTS), is cataloging the reports.
 There are approximately 4,000 reports to be included in the partnership.

 In July 2022, the Law Library of Congress celebrated the milestone of releasing over [3,000 digitized and born-digital reports](https://blogs.loc.gov/law/2022/08/celebrating-over-3000-historical-and-contemporary-legal-reports-now-online/) in the Legal Reports (Publications of the Law Library of Congress) collection.
 To explore these reports, please [visit the collection](https://www.loc.gov/collections/publications-of-the-law-library-of-congress/about-this-collection/?locr=bloglaw).